 Clothing Fabric: Some sleepwear and bed linens, such as polyester, are not breathable and can cause you to overheat, become sweaty, and result in sleep disruption.

-Smoking: Nicotine is a stimulant and makes it harder to fall asleep and to stay asleep.
+Smoking: Nicotine is a stimulant that makes it harder to fall asleep and to stay asleep.
 Cigarettes should be avoided altogether for overall health and wellness.

 Lack of Sunlight: Regular exposure to sunlight strengthens your circadian rhythm and makes you more likely to fall asleep easily at night.